Compaq Portable 386: Graphics card

 The graphics card can be configured between CGA and MDA emulation mode whereas the CGA mode is mandatory for using Microsoft Windows' Compaq Plasma Driver and graphic capabilities in general.
-The internal CGA graphics card is able to display a resolution up to 640x400 pixels with a color depth of 2 bits (monochrome), which has been first seen in the AT&T 6300 built by Olivetti, surpassing the original IBM standard by 200 pixels in height while remaining fully CGA compatible elsewhere.
+The internal CGA graphics card is able to display a resolution up to 640x400 pixels with a color depth of 2 bits (monochrome), which was first seen in the AT&T 6300 built by Olivetti, surpassing the original IBM standard by 200 pixels in height while remaining fully CGA compatible elsewhere.

 The internal gas plasma display is able to display 640x400 pixels with up to 16 shades of gray and is connected to the graphics card via a proprietary connector.
-Users can install a better graphics card via the Compaq Expansion Unit (more on it later), but cannot use it with the internal display for sure.
+Users can install a better graphics card via the Compaq Expansion Unit (See below), but the factory-installed monitor was unable to take advantage of it.

 Hard disk

 The Portable offers two drive bays for 5.25" half-height drives where one is reserved for the hard disk and the other one for the internal floppy disk drive.
 Compaq originally offered a 40MB and 100MB hard disk option.
 Quite common back in the days, the BIOS of the Compaq only offers to select preconfigured hard disk configurations like Type 17 for 40MB or 42 for 504MB.
-There is no detailed information about the underlying CHS configuration of these types available.
-The device suffers from the wide-spread CHS barrier, not allowing hard disk drives greater than 504MB.
+There is no detailed information about the underlying CHS configuration of these types, but some basic information on the drive numbers and their specs is available (See table).
+The device suffers from the widespread CHS barrier, not allowing hard disk drives greater than 504MB.